MakisH/ofw19-training/README.md

 [Start the presentation](https://makish.github.io/ofw19-training/) - [Get the PDF](https://github.com/MakisH/ofw18-training/blob/master/pdf-export/slides.pdf) (pending)

+This training session is an excerpt of the content typically discussed in the [preCICE Workshops](https://precice.org/community.html).
+Do you want more training for you, your university, or your company?
+Consider [supporting preCICE](https://precice.org/community-support-precice).

 ## Build

 Follow the instructions on [reveal.js](https://revealjs.com/installation/), or just install Node.js 10.0.0 or later and do: